fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 const data = await response.json()
 ```

 _fetch_ does not automatically convert any data included in the response to JSON format; the conversion must be done manually.
-It is also important to note that _response.json()_ is an asynchronous method, so the <i>await</i> keyword.
+It is also important to note that _response.json()_ is an asynchronous method, so the <i>await</i> keyword is required.

 Let's further simplify the code by directly returning the data returned by the _response.json()_ method: